puppetlabs/puppet-rfc/arm-4.heredoc/heredoc.md

 line).
 The same escape and margin handling could be allowed (somehow).

 Other alternatives include using more explicit (wordy) specification of the heredoc tag; say something like (until=>marker, escapes =>nst, syntax=>xxx), thereby also making it possible to pass more parameters to syntax validation.
+(This is a bit difficult to implement as there is limited parsing ability inside the lexer - it must be something reasonably simple to lex).

 Risks and Assumptions
 ---------------------

-The implementation is aproximately 90% in the lexer which is already covered with detailed tests.
+The implementation is approximately 90% in the lexer which is already covered with detailed tests.
 Any issues are going to be local, easily reproducible and fixed.

 The complexity of the lexer naturally increases, but the implementation has already broken out and generalized some of the concepts that should make it easier to understand the lexer logic.
+Further refactoring is certainly possible and expected to take place after also implementing puppet templates as the full set of lexer requirements should then be understood.

 Dependencies
 ------------